-where S is a status message associated with the call
+If the displays shows S there is a status message associated with the call.

-$\bigcirc$ Displays message e.g.
+\bigcirc Displays message e.g.

 🗩 again Displays status number e.g. Status 04

-🗩 again Display shows Reception S
+again Display shows Reception S

 You can call back to any number in the Missed Call list by: